Pistachio and Parmesan Tenderloins

 The recipe was so easy, I would never forget.
-From cocktail parties to smaller group gatherings with friends, these Pistachio and Parmesan Tenderloins were so popular, it was a no brainer to ever stop preparing them.
+From cocktail parties to smaller group gatherings with friends, these Pistachio and Parmesan Tenderloins were so popular it was a no brainer to ever stop preparing them.

 Personally, I thought I would never stop hosting big parties, and then came along the kids activities.
-There were rarely then nice cocktail parties or smaller group gatherings, there were instead all day Saturday kids events, birthday parties, endless sports travel and the treat of perhaps sharing some pizza and beer with the other team families.
-Yes, it went this way, just like it did with the big stacks of Pistachio and Chicken Tenderloins.
+Instead there were all day Saturday kids events, birthday parties, endless sports travel and the treat of perhaps sharing some pizza and beer with the other team families.
+Yes, it went this way, just like it did with the big trays of Pistachio and Chicken Tenderloins.

-With no large cocktail party in mind for the summer I’ve left the tenderloins whole rather than cutting them into thin strips and they are delicious on their own or on top a salad, really, whatever works according to where you are in life, including, living out some of those things that you were sure ‘you would never’ but did.
+With no large gatherings in mind for the summer I’ve left the tenderloins whole rather than cutting them into thin strips and they are delicious on their own or on top a salad, really, whatever works according to where you are in life, including, living out some of those things that you were sure ‘you would never’ but did.